choojs/choo/README.md

 Example listeners include: `onclick`, `onsubmit`, `oninput`, `onkeydown`, `onkeyup`.
 A full list can be found [at the yo-yo repo](https://github.com/maxogden/yo-yo/blob/master/update-events.js).
-When creating listeners always remember to call `e.preventDefault()` on the event so it doesn't bubble up and do stuff like refreshing the full page or the like.
+When creating listeners always remember to call `e.preventDefault()` and `e.stopPropagation()` on the event so it doesn't bubble up and do stuff like refreshing the full page or the like.

 To trigger lifecycle events on any part of a view, set the `onload=${(el) => {}}` and `onunload=${() => {el}}` attributes.
 These parameters are useful when